New Driver Revocation | New Driver Revoked Licence

 The DVLA – New Driver Revoked Licence

-The DVLA is The Driver and Vehicle Licensing Agency and is the organisation of the United Kingdom Government that is responsible for maintaining a database of drivers in Great Britain and a database of vehicles for United Kingdom, the DVLA was formed in 1965.
+The DVLA is The Driver and Vehicle Licensing Agency and is the organisation of the United Kingdom Government that is responsible for maintaining a database of drivers in Great Britain.
+It is also required to keep a database of vehicles for the United Kingdom, the DVLA was formed in 1965.
 When a new driver accumulates 6 penalty points due to a Driving Offence, the DVLA will automatically exercise the powers of the Secretary of State to revoke the driving licence of the new driver.

 Are You A New Driver Who Has Recently Had Their Driving Licence Revoked ?